gemc/clas12Tags_old/README.md

 - 5.0:

-   	- Hipo 4 output  :soon:
+	- Hipo 4 output
 	- Added star "\*" to INTEGRATEDRAW option: -INTEGRATEDRAW="\*" will activate the true info for all sensitive detectors
 	- pcal and ec hitprocesses merged into one: ecal
+	- cnd direct and indirect hits are now two separate hit entries and use the standard hipo identifiers sector layer component

 <br>